Maintain Collective Goals

 Keep in mind, too, that you and your partner have different strengths.
 If he's a planner and the goal is to take a long vacation in the summer, it might be better to let him do the research.
 If she's better with finances and your goal is to save money, then she should probably be the one setting the budget and balancing the checkbook.
 As long as you communicate your thoughts and feelings, you can keep conflicts to a minimum.

 Want more on learning to be happy with yourself?
 Interested in tips from happy people on achieving that joy?
-Try the links on the next page.
+Try the links below.